-Lithium Ionic (LTH-V) is a Canadian-domiciled company and the parent company of the wholly owned subsidiary, MGLIT Empreendimentos Ltda (MGLIT), the developer of the Project.
+Lithium Ionic is a Canadian-domiciled company and the parent company of the wholly owned subsidiary, MGLIT Empreendimentos Ltda (MGLIT), the Project developer.

 MGLIT holds lithium mining rights in the Jequitinhonha Valley in Minas Gerais, and in April 2022 started mineral exploration activities under the Mining Right 832439/2009 called the Bandeira Project.
-This Project is on a small portion of the total land package held by LTH and does not include resources from other satellite and exploration deposits.
+This Project is on a small portion of the total land package LTH holds and does not include resources from other satellite and exploration deposits.

-GE21 was commissioned to generate an updated Mineral Resource estimate for this Project.
-The Mineral Resource was classified per the Canadian Institute of Mining, Metallurgy and Petroleum (CIM) CIM Definition Standards for Mineral Resources & Mineral Reserves (Definition Standards) (CIM, 2014), following CIM Estimation of Mineral Resources and Mineral Reserves Best Practice Guidelines (CIM, 2019) (Guidelines), geostatistical and classical methods, and economic and mining-appropriate parameters relevant to the deposit type.
+GE21 was contracted to generate the updated Mineral Resource estimate for this Technical Report-all other specifics of the report are unchanged from the NI 43-101 prepared by Horta, de Cerqueira Viana, B. et al. (2024).
+The Mineral Resource was classified per the Canadian Institute of Mining, Metallurgy and Petroleum (CIM) CIM Definition Standards for Mineral Resources & Mineral Reserves (CIM Definition Standards) (CIM, 2014), following CIM Estimation of Mineral Resources and Mineral Reserves Best Practice Guidelines (CIM, 2019) (CIM Guidelines), geostatistical and classical methods, and economic and mining-appropriate parameters relevant to the deposit type.